piknik1979/react-calc/README.md

 You can view live my React Calculator App on: https://heroku-react-calc.herokuapp.com/

-# Manual app starting:

-# Getting Started with Create React App
+# Getting Started with Create React App (Manual app starting)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).